-Although a rising stock price is generally a good sign of competent management, this is not always the case.
+Although a rising stock price (over the long-term) is generally a good sign of competent management, this is not always the case.
 In particular, short-term stock price appreciation is a lot less indicative of a strong management team than long-term stock price appreciation.

-One example of bad management with a company that had good long-term stock appreciation is with Enron, an energy-trading and utilities company.
+One example of a bad management team for a company that had long-term stock appreciation is a company called Enron, an energy trading and utilities company.

 In short, Enron leveraged fraudulent accounting practices to inflate the company's revenues and hide debt in its subsidiaries, which led to higher stock prices.
 However, once this fraud was exposed, Enron's shares went from around $90 to $0.25, and the company filed for a $63 billion bankruptcy.

-When discussing a company's stock price and management, another important thing to research is just how much in compensation management is making.
+When discussing a company's stock price and management, one item to research is just how much in compensation management is making.
 Management compensation is the total amount of salaries, bonuses, shares, stock options, and other benefits earned in a specific period (usually a fiscal year).

-After locating the DEF 14A filing, the first thing you can do is to look at the compensation of these upper-level management individuals and attempt to distinguish any obvious outliers.
+After locating the DEF 14A filing, the first thing you should do is examine the compensation of these upper-level management individuals and attempt to distinguish any obvious outliers.
 This may be more obvious in times when a company is struggling, where CEO's may be making millions, even on the verge of bankruptcy.

-As Investopedia mentions, the problem with stock options is that executives sometimes drive up the share price artificially, so that they could make a quick buck in the short-term, which does not benefit long-term investors whatsoever.
+The problem with stock options is that executives sometimes drive up the share price artificially (i.e., by cooking the books), to essentially make a quick buck, which does not benefit long-term investors whatsoever.
 Investors would then realize that the books had been cooked, and the share prices would fall, with management profiting from the fall in stock price.

-So, you should look to see whether management is using stock options to make millions, or whether they are actually attempting to increase the value of the company over the long-run.
-This information can sometimes be found in the "notes to the financial statements" found on 10-K annual reports.
+You should therefore try to understand whether management is using stock options to make millions, or whether they're actually attempting to increase the value of the company over the long-run.
+This information can sometimes be found in the "notes to the financial statements" found in the 10-K annual reports.

 Another thing in relation to management compensation is to see whether management is purchasing stock of their company.
 If you see management purchasing stock, this is usually a great indicator of the stock's potential.

-However, to evaluate management, what really matters is how long management holds these shares.
+However, to evaluate a company's management team, what really matters is how long management holds these shares.
 So, if you notice that management has a history of purchasing shares and flipping them in the short-term, this is typically not a good sign of competent management.

 Insider transactions must be reported within two business days, and there are quite a few ways to keep track of these transactions.
 Below are just three ways: